neuralsorcerer/bubble-game/README.md

 - **Penalties:** Incorrect clicks deduct points, adding a challenge.
 - **Sound Effects:** Enjoy feedback with correct and incorrect sounds.
 - **High Score Tracking:** Your highest score is saved locally.
-- **Leaderboard:** Top scores are stored locally so you can track your progress.
+- **Leaderboard:** Your top 5 scores are stored locally so you can track your progress.
+- **Sound Toggle:** Easily mute or unmute the game's sound effects.
 - **User-Friendly Interface:** Clean design with intuitive controls.
 - **Separate Components:** Organized codebase with reusable components.